metno/arcanist-support/README.md

 ### src/linters/ArcanistScalastyleLinter.php

 Arcanist hooks for ScalaStyle.
 This allows `arc lint` to run the ScalaStyle linter on Scala code.
+Note that you need access to scalastyle to make this work.
+See https://github.com/metno/scalastyle for a way to do this.

 ## Unit Testers